DavidRC-Projects/Fjones-Personal-Training/README.md

 ![wireframehomepage](assets/img-readme/homepage2.png)![wireframehomepage](assets/img-readme/homepage2bottom.png)

 The home page is divided into two responsive containers that adapt to all screen sizes.
-I used a Bootstrap carousel with 2 images and a table of his availiability that adjusts dynamically, displaying as a single column on mobile devices and two columns on desktop screens and larger.
+I used a Bootstrap carousel with 2 images and a table of his availability that adjusts dynamically, displaying as a single column on mobile devices and two columns on desktop screens and larger.
 The second container features cards with images showcasing the trainer's offerings.
 Additionally, an h2 heading presents a welcome message, accompanied by text in a paragraph designed to inspire and highlight the site's purpose.
 Under the table there is a "Book Now" button that has a link for the user to go to booking page.

 About me page